 A new nation was born.
 Now South Carolina was a state within a nation, not a colony belonging to an empire.
 Its citizens were not Englishmen, but Americans.
-With independence, the state leaders decided to write a permanent constitution.
+With independence, the state leaders decided to write a permanent aders decided to write a permanent constitution.
 The new Constitution of 1778 made very sure the government would be controlled by the Lowcountry elite (men of privilege), mainly Charles Town merchants, planters, and lawyers.
 They dominated the General Assembly, now composed of a House of Representatives and a Senate.
-The Revolutionary government was not very revolutionary-nor very democratic.
+The Revolutionary government was not very revolutionary-nor very democratic